genieacs/genieacs/docs/installation-guide.rst

 This guide is for installing GenieACS on a single server on any Linux distro that uses *systemd* as its init system.

-The various GenieACS services are independant of each other and may be installed on different servers.
+The various GenieACS services are independent of each other and may be installed on different servers.
 You may also run multiple instances of each in a load-balancing/failover setup.